A 2.8 magnitude earthquake strikes southern Illinois - ExBulletin

 A 2.8 magnitude earthquake strikes southern Illinois

-A 2.8 magnitude earthquake was reported in southern Illinois, near the Missouri state line, the US Geological Survey reported.
+GERMANTOWN — A 2.8 magnitude earthquake was reported in southern Illinois near the Missouri state line, the U.S. Geological Survey said.

-The quake was detected around 6:55 p.m.
-Thursday north of Germantown, about 40 miles (64 kilometers) east of St. Louis, at a depth of just over 14 miles (22.5 kilometers).
+The quake was detected at about 6:55 p.m.
+Thursday north of Germantown, about 40 miles east of St. Louis, at a depth of just over 14 miles.
 No injuries or damage were reported.

-Parts of Illinois fall within the 150-mile (241-kilometer) New Madrid Seismic Zone, according to the Illinois Emergency Management Agency and Office of Homeland Security.
+Parts of Illinois fall within the 150-mile-long New Madrid Seismic Zone, according to the Illinois Emergency Management Agency and Office of Homeland Security.
 Parts of northeastern Arkansas, southeastern Missouri, and western Tennessee also lie within the region.

+A 3.6-magnitude earthquake shook northern Illinois and parts of three other states in November.
+The quake was centered near Standard, Illinois, about 100 miles southwest of downtown Chicago, according to the USGS.

+Timelapse video showed a volcano in the Icelandic town of Grindavik erupting against the backdrop of the Northern Lights.
+The volcano continues to erupt, but to a lesser extent than in January and February when it sent lava towards Grindavik.
+The Icelandic Meteorological Office says it is possible that deep magma supplies and lava flows have found a balance as they continue to erupt but with reduced energy.

 |